Shadeiax/Downtown-Bot/README.md

 # Downtown-Bot

-A bot for Relaxed Downtown!
-Read me coming soon!!
+An open-source bot made by LAX and YungBeatz for the popular Discord server Relaxed Downtown.
+More information coming soon!